 As an alternative to using a terminator, SDL also supports a timeout: If no additional data has been received in the specified time, SDL assumes that the line of data is complete.
 Enter the timeout in milliseconds (100 ms is usually a good starting point) and leave the terminator field empty (you can also use both at the same time, but this is usually not what you want).

 Tip: If you don’t know which terminator your device uses, leave the terminator field empty and try entering a timeout of 100 ms. Then, transfer some data from your device and have a look at the event log in the Start tab.
-You’ll usually be able to identify the terminator (10 in the example below) and can now specify it in the Device tab.
+You’ll usually be able to identify the terminator (10 in the example below) and can now specify it in the Input tab.
 Don’t forget to delete the timeout as it is no longer needed.

 Simple Data Logger supports XON/XOFF software flow control and RTS/CTS hardware flow control for COM ports (and a rarely used mode that uses both).
 In addition to these methods, you can also enable the “data terminal ready” (DTR) and “request to send” (RTS) control signals for the duration of the connection by clicking on the corresponding button: